 I read, almost exclusively, historical biographies and the classics.
 A few nights ago, my wife walks into the house with Chip Gaines’ new book titled “No Pain, No Gaines”.
-It was very uncharacteristic of her to buy me a book.
+She had never before bought a book for me.
 On a whim, she explained, that I might like to read it.
 It wasn’t completely unfounded; Diane and I love watching Fixer Upper and Magnolia Table created by Chip and Joanna Gaines.
 We don’t watch any other shows, only movies on occasion.
 Also, incidentally, Magnolia Table (Volume Two) by Joanna Gaines is the only cookbook I treasure owning.
-As a Culinary Institute trained chef and former restaurateur (25 years ago) – I don’t enjoy watching cooking shows or restaurant reality shows.
+As a Culinary Institute trained chef and former restaurateur (30+ years ago) – I don’t enjoy watching cooking shows or restaurant reality shows.
 None of it feels real or uplifting.
 Not the case with Joanna’s show and her cookbook.
 She and the Gaines family are so adorable and fun to see thrive that it’s positively uplifting.
 We enjoy seeing the family fun crowned by Chip's chaotic humor.
 In the kitchen, Joanna’s smirky smile has this “I-really-have-no-idea-why-y'all-want-to-see-me” charm that reveals her beautiful humility and sense of humor.
 And Chip; he wears his sense of humor like a ten-gallon cowboy hat.
 However, what’s underneath is a seriously driven person with unshakable character.
 So I read Chip’s new book alright – cover to cover, immediately, without stopping.
 I have to say; I didn’t see it coming.

 The book was speaking to me right from the start.
 As I previewed random pages thinking about how certain books have unexpectedly entered my life at the most perfect time, I wondered if this book could possibly contain such timely wisdom when, at that very moment, I find Chip quoting the old saying that “Books choose us, we don’t choose them”.
 I smiled knowing how much fun I was about to have reading his book.